tanish1608/livecut/README.md

-# LiveCut: The Multimodal AI Producer
+# LiveCut: The Multimodal AI Producer for live streams

 LiveCut is a low-latency Python middleware that turns multimodal AI decisions into real OBS Studio actions.